philips-software/bom-bar-ui/README.md

 # BOM-bar UI

+:rocket: _The code of this repo has been moved to the [BOM-Bar project](https://github.com/philips-software/bom-bar) and will no longer be maintained_.

-**Description**: Web user interface for the [BOM-bar project](https://github.com/philips-labs/bom-bar).
+**Description**: Web user interface for BOM-Bar.

 This web application is developed using Flutter in the Dart programming language.

 **Status**:  Research prototype